Skip to main content

 Overview

 Milvus uses a disaggregated architecture with separate components for coordination, data storage, query execution, and indexing.
-This design allows independent scaling of each component — you can add more query nodes for higher throughput without provisioning additional storage.
-The system supports multiple index types including IVF (Inverted File), HNSW, DiskANN (for disk-based indexing of datasets that exceed memory), and GPU-accelerated indexes for extreme performance requirements.
+This design allows independent scaling of each component, such as adding more query capacity without changing the storage layer.
+The system supports multiple index families including IVF, HNSW, DiskANN, and GPU-oriented options, giving teams ways to tune recall, latency, memory use, and infrastructure cost.

 The data model in Milvus is collection-based with a schema definition that specifies fields, data types, and index parameters.
 Unlike simpler vector stores, Milvus supports multiple vector fields per collection, scalar field filtering, dynamic schemas, and partition-based data organization.
-Partitions are particularly useful for multi-tenant agent applications where each customer's data lives in a separate partition for isolation and efficient querying.
+Partitions are useful for multi-tenant AI applications where each customer's data needs to be isolated or searched efficiently.

 🦞